The future of AI in the recruitment industry

 In recent years, because of the availability of big data, powerful computing and enhanced algorithms, natural language processing has been rapidly advancing and transforming businesses.
 It’s now widely used across an array of industries.
 We have listed some interesting examples below:

 - NLP is widely used in the translation industry.
-Many localisation companies use machine translation to help their translators work more efficiently.
+Many localization companies use machine translation to help their translators work more efficiently.
 When the text is already largely translated by machine, it saves them valuable time and the number of words they can translate daily increases.

 - NLP is also used for email filters.
 The spam filter has been around for quite some time now, but Gmail’s email classification is one of the newer NLP applications.
-Based on the content of the emails that come in, Gmail now also recognises to which of the three categories (primary, social or promotions) the emails belong.
+Based on the content of the emails that come in, Gmail now also recognizes to which of the three categories (primary, social or promotions) the emails belong.
 This helps users determine which emails are important and need a quick response, and which emails they probably want to delete.

 - We also see the use of natural language processing in healthcare.
 It can be used for streamlining patient information or for apps that convert sign language into text.
 The latter enables deaf people to communicate with people who don’t know how to use sign language.